Loading...

 • Set cache control header - The cache-control header is an additional header to encourage browser caching.

-• Set entity tag (ETag) - The eTag is a validation tag that makes browser caching more efficient.
+• Set entity tag (ETag) - The ETag is a validation tag that makes browser caching more efficient.

 • Set W3 Total Cache header - This is a header set by W3TC to assist in identifying optimized files.